Volume I: The Books of the Sun and Moon

 “Now, what happened at the Burnham building last night?”
 Chief Sharp asked.

 “I’ll tell you for Felicia’s sake.
 He won’t let me live anyway.
-Not after what I’ve done—not after calling the police.
-But you’ll never be able to stop him.
-He’s too powerful.”
+Not after what I’ve done—not after calling the police.”

 “You called the police?”
 Chief Sharp asked, confused.